nchevobbe/nicolaschevobbe.com/_posts/2019-01-17-webconsole-2018-retrospective.md

 Well rested from our Summer holidays, we can now full-steam ahead.

-One of the biggest complain we had about the Console was that it's input was small and at the very bottom of the screen, even if the output was empty.
+One of the biggest complain we had about the Console was that its input was small and at the very bottom of the screen, even if the output was empty.

 <figure>
   <img src="/images/posts_assets/2019-01-17/old_console.png" alt="Screenshot of the console where the input is at the very bottom of the screen, even if there's nothing in the output">